 The portability analysis is primarily a measure of the folded dimensions, weight, and comfort of the carrying handle when gripped.
 Additionally, we looked at the ease — or difficulty — of making the conversion from riding mode to carry/ store mode.
 This included looking at safety redundancies in the steering column upright locking mechanism as well as the latch securing the steering column for carrying.

 We aim to not only test products in the manner that simulates how the average consumer will use them, but also to take these products to their limits to see if the claims made by the manufacturer are accurate and consistent.
-In an effort to simplify the comparative shopping process we quantify the results of these tests so that you, the consumer, can make apples to apples comparisons across the products in our review.
-The particulars contained in our comprehensive electric scooter review is the information that we, the reviewers, would want if we were in the market for an electric scooter.
+In an effort to simplify the comparative shopping process we quantify the results of these tests so that you, the consumer, can make apples-to-apples comparisons across the products in our review.
+The comprehensive electric scooter review provides all the information that we, the reviewers, would want if we were in the market for an electric scooter.
 We hope that you find the information useful.